College of Social Sciences

 Interested in the social sciences?

-University of Phoenix makes higher education possible for working adults with degree and certificate programs that are offered both online and on-campus.
+University of Phoenix makes higher education possible for working adults with degree programs that are offered both online and on-campus.
 We offer an updated curriculum that is aligned with industry standards, cutting-edge convenient programs and a dedicated faculty with years of experience in the helping professions all prepared to help you succeed in this rewarding field.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
 Certificate programs are widely available in an online format but generally not available at our campus locations.
 Please check with a University Enrollment Representative.